nishedcob/nishedcob.github.io/index.md

 Base template for executing shell script within a Docker container using EduNube service as part of the functionality of my engineering thesis.
 Written completely in Shell Script.
 Code at: [GitLab](https://gitlab.com/nishedcob/shell-code-executor-template) [GitHub](https://github.com/nishedcob/shell-code-executor-template)

 #### **SBC-Climate-App** — *Present Climate Data as a Web Application*
 Present Climate Change data, collected in a semantic graph (RDF/N-Triplets) in easier ways for the average person to understand.
 Written in Python with the Django Framework.
-Code at: [GitHub]( https://github.com/nishedcob/SBC-Climate-App)
+Code at: [GitHub](https://github.com/nishedcob/SBC-Climate-App) [GitLab](https://gitlab.com/nishedcob/SBC-Climate-App)

 #### **SBC-Data-Translator** — *Convert Climate Data from CSVs to RDF/N-Triplets Semantic Graph for easier consumption*
 Convert Climate Change data in CSV,  to a semantic graph (RDF/N-Triplets) for use with **_SBC-Climate-App_** and Virtuoso OpenSource.
 Written in Java as a Maven Project with Apache Jena as a dependency.
 Code at: [GitLab](https://gitlab.com/nishedcob/SBC-Data-Translator)